Ethan88/VMF/README.md

 * six Ethereum addresses
 * $10,000 USD minimum or 10 percent of fund assets AUM in ETH to be held in escrow contract as stake (fully refundable)

 **Introduction:** In essence, this project is a cheap and simple open-source kit for a multi-purpose investment fund made transparent and immutable with underlying blockchain technology.
 A fund instantiated on this network is not architected to scale to city- or state-size, but rather is intended to support a hard-coded limit of 250 investor-members.
 The returns from this 250-investor fund are used to back several tiers of bespoke currencies which, like shares, appreciate to reflect the performance of fund management.
 As more funds are join the platform, these currencies will become the basis for economic activites between fund managers and between member-investors.
-There are a maximum of 250 funds per VMF network and per central bank, bringing the maximum number of humans in the network to around 62,000.
+There are a maximum of 250 funds per VMF network and per central bank, bringing the maximum number of humans in a given VMF network to around 62,000.

 ###Target audience
 Both the "parent" central bank daemon (ie., the VMF platform as a whole) and individual "child" Fund daemon are designed to be deployable by anyone with command-line experience, cloud servers, and a little financial know-how.
-At first, we expect it will be run by existing brands and membership clubs, replacing rewards systems that use "points" or "miles" with more professionalized financial services.
-Solo asset managers may also raise and operate various kinds of investment funds using this software.
+At first, we expect small brands, startups, and small asset managers to join our Iterative Instinct VMF.
+Quickly thereafter, we expect our Central Bank daemon will be run by large brands, hotels, airlines, membership clubs, and other organizations looking to replace or amplify rewards systems that use "points" or "miles" and realize the increased revenue from more professionalized financial services.

 ###Project Goals
 Encourage communities of people to save and grow their money together.